franklinchou/learnings/git/README.md

 2. `git branch --track <local> origin/<remote>` Create a new local branch that tracks a remote.
 Note: This will fail if the branch name already exists.
 This will _not_ switch to the newly created branch.
-To create a local branch tracking a remote with the same name as the remote issue: git checkout --track origin/<branch>`.
+To create a local branch tracking a remote with the same name as the remote issue: `git checkout --track origin/<branch>`.
+Note!
+If you get `fatal: <branch> is not a commit and a branch cannot be created from it` this means that the remote you're attempting to track doesn't exist!
+Check that there is a remote branch with that name!

 ## Local out of sync with remote